neondatabase/website/content/docs/guides/branching-data-recovery.md

 ---
 title: Branching — Point-in-time recovery (PITR)
-subtitle: Learn how to recover your database to previous state using Neon's branching feature
+subtitle: Recover your data to previous state using Neon's branching feature
 enableTableOfContents: true
 ---

-A Neon project has a default 7-day data retention window, which enables creating a branch that reflects the state of your data at a past point in time.
-This capability can be used to recover lost data, which is a form of Point-in-time recovery (PITR).
+A Neon project has a default 7-day data retention window, which enables creating a branch that reflects the state of your data at a past time.
+You can use this capability to recover lost data, which is a form of Point-in-time recovery (PITR).

-This guide provides an example showing how to recover your data to point in time before a data loss occurred using Neon's branching feature.
+This guide provides an example of how to recover your data to point in time before a data loss occurred using Neon's branching feature.

-## Create a database branch at the desired point in time
+## Create a point-in-time branch

 Suppose that you have a table named `orders` that was accidentally deleted by a faulty query.
-If you know the time the faulty query was run or when the data loss was first reported, you can create a point-in-time branch with the data as it existed before the data loss occurred.
+If you know the time you ran the faulty query or when the data loss was first discovered, you can create a point-in-time branch with the data as it existed before the data loss occurred.

 To create a point-in-time branch: